 It’s Shrove Tuesday – Pancake Day.
 Of course, pancakes are not just for one day of the year – that would be too sad – but it’s a good day to post about them!
 In fact, it’s only now that I realised I haven’t shared my favourite pancake recipe – it’s time to remedy that!

-It’s time for Step 3 of my Easy Changes series.
+It’s time for Step 5 of my 7 Easy Changes series.
 This one takes a little bit of thought, but is still super simple.
 It’s find easy swaps.
-Continue reading “Easy Changes – Step 3”
+Continue reading “Easy Steps No. 5 – Easy Swaps”

 It's December, and I now feel it's ok to start talking about Christmas.
 I always love this time of year; I'm particularly fond of all the seasonal treats!
 However, when you're a sensitive eater, whether because of food intolerances or health problems, it can be difficult to fully indulge.